Latest report from The Cybersurvey

 The CYBERSURVEY is an annual online survey exploring young people’s digital experiences.
 Now 12 years old.
 Schools take part free.
 Next survey will be autumn term 2021.

 Latest reports www.thecybersurvey.co.uk

 The quesions cover all aspects of online life for 11-16 year olds.
-There are vital messages for educators on young people’s digital lives.
+There are vital messages for educators and other professionals on young people’s digital lives.
 Use what is learned for staff training, equality monitoring and safeguarding.
 Your action plans will be informed by this annual survey.
 Stay up to date and adjust your online safety practice.